RichardStokes/http-servant/README.md

-ruby_http_server
+Http-Servant
 ================

-Simple HTTP server in ruby
+Just a simple HTTP server in Ruby for my own curiosity :)